-Sexually transmitted diseases are part of the uncertainties of life.
-If you have been diagnosed with one, don’t judge yourself and don’t be embarrassed.
+Sexually transmitted diseases are a fact of life.
+If you do get one, don’t judge yourself or be embarrassed.
 It can happen to anyone.
-However, take the appropriate measures so it doesn't happen again and to prevent the unpleasantness for others.
+However, take steps to ensure that it doesn't happen to you again and to avoid inconveniencing other people.

 Remember that your pharmacist is always there to help you and to answer your questions when it comes to health matters!